 Issues of national and international importance will be in the fore, from Vietnam to Iraq, from the Great Society to the Great Recession, and the Cold War and its ending with the fall of the Berlin Wall.
 And much more.

-Our journey will begin in the rolling Hill Country with the famed LBJ Ranch and Texas White House.
+Our journey will follow US presidential history chronologically, beginning with visits to Dealey Plaza and the 6th Floor Museum to discuss JFK, then moving to the rolling Hill Country and the National Museum of the Pacific War followed by the famed LBJ Ranch and Texas White House.
 In Austin, we will visit the LBJ Library & Museum and State Capitol Building.
+Then it’s over to College Station where we will visit the GHW Bush Library & Museum.
 A couple of hours east lies Washington-on-the-Brazos and the beginnings of the Republic.
 We will discuss presidents Houston, Lamar, Jones and acting-president Burnet here.
 Anson Jones’ plantation house, “Barrington”, is on the historic site grounds.
 Huntsville has Sam Houston’s museum and gravesite.
-Then it’s over to College Station where we will visit the GHW Bush Library & Museum.
-Dallas is our final destination, with visits to Dealey Plaza and the 6th Floor Museum to discuss JFK, followed by a visit to the GW Bush Library & Museum.
+Dallas is our final destination with a visit to the GW Bush Library & Museum.

 Each day we will begin with opening lectures from Professors Jeff Engel, Director of the Center for Presidential History, Brian Franklin, Deputy Director of the Center, and Brian DeToy of Essential History Expeditions.
 Visits to the museums and libraries will fill the central parts of the days, followed by a group Q&A session to delve deeper into the issues we confronted in the visit.
 Where possible, we will have members of the presidential administrations join our group to share lessons and stories at the elbow of world leadership.